ning-wang1/DPFedMeta/README.md

 - **Operating system:** Ubuntu 18.04.3 LTS (a different version of Ubuntu is ok if it support the Pytorch deep learning framewotk)
 - **Deep learning framework:** Pytorch 1.4.0
 - **Language:** Python 3.6.10
+See "**Prepare the environment**" to set up Pytorch 1.4.0 and Python 3.6.10.

 ## Prepare the environment